 Integrate seamlessly with existing EDR, NAC, and SIEM solutions to automatically quarantine infected systems

 The Network: 100 local VLANs/subnets distributed between access networks and a hybrid datacenter.
 200 remote locations with up to 8 VLANs each and a data center.
 10,000 employees spread across multiple locations.

-The Solution: 1 Attivo BOTsink® 5100, ThreatDirect™, ThreatStrike™ Deceptive Credentials and ThreatPath™
+The Solution: 1 Attivo BOTsink® 5000 series, ThreatDirect™, ThreatStrike™ Deceptive Credentials and ThreatPath™

 The Deployment Process